 Because of many things, Hospers - Boyden is a great place for families with children to consider.
 First of all, many other families with children live here, making Hospers - Boyden a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Hospers - Boyden has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hospers - Boyden’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The percentage of adults in Hospers - Boyden who are college-educated is close to the national average for all communities of 21.84%: 20.22% of the adults in Hospers - Boyden have a bachelor's degree or advanced degree.
+In terms of college education, Hospers - Boyden is nearly on par with the US average for all cities of 21.84%: 20.22% of adults 25 and older in Hospers - Boyden have a bachelor's degree or advanced degree.

 The per capita income in Hospers - Boyden in 2022 was $32,906, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $131,624 for a family of four.
 However, Hospers - Boyden contains both very wealthy and poor people as well.